top of page

 ree

-Let the noodles absorb the liquid, about 5-7 minutes.
-Using tongs or a spatula, loosen up the noodles, pulling them apart throughout the cooking process.
+Let the noodles absorb the liquid.
+Using tongs or a spatula, loosen up the noodles, pulling them apart throughout the cooking process, about 5 minutes.

 Once the noodles are al dente, reintroduce the cooked ingredients.